OgreTransporter/qtk/README.md

 Qtk was developed and tested using CLion and [Qt Creator](https://github.com/qt-creator/qt-creator).
 Simply open the root `CMakeLists.txt` with either of these editors and configurations will be loaded.

-This project has been ported to Qt6, which is not yet available in Ubuntu apt repositories.
+This project has been ported to **Qt 6.5.0**, which is not yet available in Ubuntu apt repositories.
-To run this project, you will *need* to install [Qt6 Open Source Binaries](https://www.qt.io/download-qt-installer) for your system.
+To run this project, you will *need* to install [Qt6 Open Source Binaries](https://www.qt.io/download-qt-installer) for your system, **version 6.5.0** or later.
 Be sure to take note of the Qt6 installation directory, as we will need it to correctly set our `CMAKE_PREFIX_PATH` in the next steps.

 #### Linux